S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 - By providing the one way to add CSS, they further mostly effectively abstract the complexity away from the developer, which makes the styles easier to reason about (point 3 above).
 - They can leverage tooling by limiting options

 In the mental model, frameworks create a new structure for CSS to add some boundaries where there were none.
-This means that can solve the hard parts of working with CSS, but, interestingly, by adding boundaries they also introduce **new** problems.
+This means they can solve the hard parts of working with CSS, but interestingly, by adding boundaries they also introduce **new** considerations.
 A couple of examples are:

 - Complexity: while they are simplifying the parts of CSS we use, CSS is huge and flexible, so they either have to be equally large and flexible or be much reduced.
-Consequently they can be an entire syntax unto themselves - e.g. `<div class="Bgc(#0280ae.5) H(90px) D(ib)--sm W(25%)--sm"></div>` (an example from the Atomic CSS framework website).
+Consequently they can be an entire syntax unto themselves - e.g. `<div class="Bgc(#0280ae.5) H(90px) D(ib)--sm W(25%)--sm"></div>` (an example from the Atomic CSS framework website) or they are too limited and mean that we write more outside of their framework.
 - Unclear boundaries: For me, perhaps the most problematic thing with frameworks, albeit rather nuanced - and I understand that this is both opinion and not limited to frameworks - is that they can engender a mental model where HTML and CSS are equally important; that it is okay to write HTML to fit the needs of the CSS classes that are needed.

 We can see that frameworks successfully achieve the ordering of the CSS environment, nevertheless there are also reasons enough to make me want to search for another option...
 It is probably worth noting I'm a believer in semantic and accessible HTML as a base line requirement, for me it is a hard boundary.